 New arrests, penalties suggest region’s governments in no mood to compromise

 In June and July around 100,000 mostly Myanmar migrant workers fled Thailand after the military government in Bangkok announced hefty new fines for undocumented workers and their employers.
-Then, starting July 1, Malaysia made a series of arrests of alleged undocumented migrant workers, affecting more than 3,000 workers and around 60 employers accused of giving work to illegals.
+Then, starting July 1, Malaysia made a series of arrests of alleged undocumented migrants, affecting more than 3,000 workers and around 60 employers.

 These tough actions — though a reprise of previous years’ crackdowns — come as the region’s governments mull proposed enhancements to the 2007 ASEAN Declaration on the Protection and Promotion of the Rights of Migrant Workers, signed in Cebu in the central Philippines during one of Manila’s past tenures as the group’s chair.

 Two years after the Cebu declaration, ASEAN countries started moves toward a set of region-wide legal norms, but progress has been slow.
 With Manila again chairing ASEAN this year, there has been a renewed push to address migrant rights — an important social and political issue in the Philippines.
 Around 10% of the country’s population has travelled overseas to find work.

 But there are disagreements between member states over whether the proposed code should be legally binding and, if so, how such a deal would work.
 Wealthier destination countries for migrant workers — such as Brunei, Malaysia, Singapore and Thailand — do not want a legally binding regional code that would entail rights for undocumented workers and their families.

 However, worker-source countries such as Cambodia, Indonesia, Myanmar and the Philippines want to better enshrine protections for their expatriate workers.